atfrank/RNA-NMR-Decoys/README.md

 Contained in each folder are:
 - coordinates/ - coordinate files of decoys in PDB format (compressed with .gzip)
-- chemical_shifts.txt - NMR chemical shifts
-- struct.txt - structural comparison info for decoys relative to the solve NMR structures
+- structure_info/ -  structural comparison info for decoys relative to the solve NMR structures
+- coordinates/ - coordinate files of decoys in PDB format (compressed with .gzip)
+- chemical_shifts/ Observed and predicted NMR chemical shifts for decoys

-Coordinate files can be decompressed using by executing:
+Files can be decompressed using by executing:

 ``
-./decompress-coordinates.sh
+./decompress-files.sh
 ``

 Find download links and citation info at: